Frederick North, Lord North: Appointment

 When the Duke of Grafton resigned as Prime Minister, North formed a government on 28 January 1770.
 His ministers and supporters tended to be known as Tories, though they were not a formal grouping and many had previously been Whigs.
 He took over with Great Britain in a triumphant state following the Seven Years' War, which had seen the First British Empire expand to a peak by taking in vast new territories on several continents.
 Circumstances forced him to keep many members of the previous cabinet in their jobs, despite their lack of agreement with him.
 In contrast to many of his predecessors, North enjoyed a good relationship with George III, partly based on their shared patriotism and desire for decency in their private lives.

 Falklands Crisis

-North's ministry had an early success during the Falklands Crisis in 1770, in which Great Britain faced down a Spanish attempt to seize the Falkland Islands, nearly provoking a war.
+North's ministry had an early challenge with the Falklands Crisis in 1770.
+Great Britain faced a Spanish attempt to remove the British settlement at Port Egmont on the Falkland Islands, nearly provoking a war.
 Both France and Spain had been left unhappy by Great Britain's perceived dominance following the British victory in the Seven Years' War.
 Spanish forces seized the British settlement on the Falklands and expelled the small British garrison.
-When Britain opposed the seizure, Spain sought backing from her ally France.
-King Louis XV of France did not believe his country was ready for war, however, and in the face of a strong mobilisation of the British fleet, the French compelled the Spanish to back down.
+When Britain opposed the seizure, Spain sought backing from her ally France which King Louis XV of France was reluctant to give.
+The Spanish then chose to reach a negotiated settlement with the British.
 Louis also dismissed the Duc de Choiseul, the hawkish Chief Minister of France, who had advocated war and a large invasion of Great Britain by the French.

-The British government's prestige and popularity were enormously boosted by the incident.
-It had successfully managed to drive a wedge between France and Spain and demonstrated the power of the Royal Navy, although it was suggested by critics that this gave Lord North a degree of complacency and an incorrect belief that the European powers would not interfere in British colonial affairs.
-This was contrasted with the previous administration's failure to prevent France from annexing the Republic of Corsica, a British ally, during the Corsican Crisis two years earlier.
-Using his newly found popularity, North took a chance and appointed Lord Sandwich to the cabinet as First Lord of the Admiralty.